mehmetb/vim-navigation/README.md

 Note that {i}gt works as vim's gt.
 So 2gt means "go to the second tab" (the first tab's index is 1)

+## Contributions

+- You can create issues.
+- Pull requests are welcome.

 ## Credits

 - I first forked [autonome](https://github.com/autonome)'s [vimkeybindings](https://github.com/autonome/vimkeybindings).
 In fact, I've even created a pull request.
 But then the code changed so much and I created this repo to maintain it.